Ceres-Blockchain-Solutions/pont-network-contracts/README.md

 # Pont Network Contracts

 This repository contains code for Pont Network Program on Solana blockchain.
-Program enables owners of ship management and observer stations to track data emitting from ships sensors, check their integrity and control access to that data.
+Program enables ship management and observer stations to track data emitting from ships sensors, check their integrity and control access to that data.

 ```bash
 git clone https://github.com/Ceres-Blockchain-Solutions/pont-network-contracts.git